pipidog/QNLP/README.md

 </p>

 # Welcome to Project QNLP
- QNLP is a python-based deep learning natural language processing toolkit for Chinese text classification and sentiment analysis (both Traditional and Simplified Chinese).
+ QNLP is a python-based deep learning natural language processing toolkit for text classification and sentiment analysis.
 It helps users finish a job such as analysis of high-frequency words, building deep learning models, and prediction of unlabeled data with only few commands (usually 3~5 lines).
 QNLP consists of three pars:

- * count high-frequency words (NLP_stat): this module helps users quick load, clean and tokenize your Chinese text data.
+ * count high-frequency words (NLP_stat): this module helps users quick load, clean and tokenize your text data.
 Then perform word counting on the whole dataset and output a word frequency plot.
 Users can have a simple and quick impression of the data.

  * build deep learning models: this module helps user preprocess (tokenize, convert to word vectors, split to training and test dataset) the text data, build deep learning RNN models and evaulate the model.
 QNLP has a pre-designed RNN framework that should be compatiable with most scenarios.
 Users can still fine-tuned several hyper-parameters such as depth of the RNN, cell of the RNN (Simple RNN, LSTM, GRU), direction of the RNN (unidirectional, bidirectional).
 Once the model has been built, QNLP can train the model using various optimizers (e.g., SGD, RPMprop, Adam) and evaulate its performance automatically.